Skip to content

 1. Go to Bot in the left sidebar

-4. Save the token - you won't see it again!
+3. Save the token -- you will not see it again

 2. Select scopes: